 “They” weren’t doing it.

-According to former commission members I’ve spoken to who were on the board in question, there was no vote on the rules approval.
-The decision and subsequent announcement was made by Reid, and Reid alone, without any input from the board – a far cry from what he and chair Vang Ioannides told the ABC disciplinary committee that July.
+According to former commission members I’ve spoken to who were on the board in question, there was no vote on the rules approval during their tenures.
+The decision and subsequent announcement was made by Reid and was made official by the ECSC on February 8, 2010 when the board, led by chair Ioannides, voted unanimously in favour of approving the rules promoter Lino Santoro used at the event.

 Meeting minutes from the closed hearing indicate that they blamed the rules approval on the old guard.